pipech/erpnext-docker-debian/README.md

 ![push-docker](https://github.com/pipech/erpnext-docker-debian/actions/workflows/push-docker.yml/badge.svg)

-**The goal of this repo is stability and repeatability.**
+**This repository prioritizes stability and repeatability, and is not designed as the ideal approach for a production environment.**

 ## Problem

-- ERPNext development is fast, there are new updates every day and some contain bugs.
+- ERPNext development progresses rapidly, with new updates released daily.
+Some of these updates may contain bugs.

-- ERPNext uses many dependencies, during installation things might go wrong sometimes.
+- ERPNext depends on numerous external components.
+During installation, these dependencies can sometimes cause issues, and without a pre-built image, it might be impossible to build or use older versions.

 ## Solution

-Using docker we can pre-build an image and push it to [Docker hub](https://hub.docker.com/r/pipech/erpnext-docker-debian/), so you will always have usable images and can choose which version you want to use.
+By using Docker, we can pre-build images and push them to [Docker hub](https://hub.docker.com/r/pipech/erpnext-docker-debian/).
+This ensures that usable images are always available, and you can select the version that best suits your needs.

 ## Setup

 Read [the Docs](https://github.com/pipech/erpnext-docker-debian/wiki)

-## Image tag
+## Build Process

-- **Version12 - v12 [python3]**
-  - v12-py3-latest
-- **Version13 - v13 [python3]**
-  - v13-py3-latest
-- **Develop - [python3]**
-  - dev-py3-latest

-After a latest tag is created, the new image will be tested and tagged.
-(Testing process is now very simple, it only run image and return response code 200 if it passes.)

-**You can also pulling image by version such as `12-F10.1_E14.3-py3`**

-It's recommend to use specific image version rather than latest tag in production setup.

-Image tags are hosted and list on [Docker hub](https://hub.docker.com/r/pipech/erpnext-docker-debian/)
+For detailed information on the build process, please review the [`Dockerfile`](./Dockerfile) and [`.github/workflows/push-docker.yml`](./.github/workflows.push-docker.yml).

+In summary:

+- Starts with the `frappe/bench` image as the base.
+- Integrates all necessary production dependencies like MariaDB, Redis, etc.
+- Sets up new sites and verifies their functionality by checking for a response code of 200.
+- Upon successful verification, tags and pushes the images to [Docker hub](https://hub.docker.com/r/pipech/erpnext-docker-debian/).

-Images will be automatically created every Monday at Mid-night UTC.
+Images will be automatically generated every Sunday at 00:00.

 ## Tag version semantic

-**`12-F10.1_E14.3-py3`**
+**`15-F1.0_E2.0`** represents:

-- Frappe version 12.10.1
+- Frappe version 15.1.0
-- ERPNext version 12.14.3
+- ERPNext version 15.2.0
-- Python3

 ## Contributing

-Pull requests for new features, bug fixes, documentation improvements (and typo fixes) and suggestions are welcome!
+We welcome pull requests for new features, bug fixes, enhancements to documentation (including typo corrections), and suggestions.
+Your contributions help improve the project!

 ## License

-MIT
+This project is licensed under the MIT License.